icy/icy_picture_modify/README.md

   * User can delete an image which is associated to some albums to which the user doesn't have permission to write/access.
 This is true as the plugin only checks owner of the image.
+  * Images uploaded via Digikam Plugin will be in *pending* mode

 ## SUPPORT